juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 sidebar_position: 1
 ---

-## Create mount configuration {#create-mount-config}
+## Volume credentials {#volume-credentials}

-With JuiceFS CSI Driver, mount configurations are stored inside a Kubernetes Secret, create it before use.
+In JuiceFS, a Volume is a file system.
+With JuiceFS CSI Driver, Volume credentials are stored inside a Kubernetes Secret, note that for JuiceFS Community Edition and JuiceFS Cloud Service, meaning of volume credentials are different:

+* For Community Edition, volume credentials include META-URL, object storage keys, and other options supported by the [`juicefs format`](https://juicefs.com/docs/community/command_reference#format) command.
+* For Cloud Service, volume credentials include Token, object storage keys, and other options supported by the [`juicefs auth`](https://juicefs.com/docs/cloud/reference/commands_reference/#auth) command.

 :::note
 If you're already [managing StorageClass via Helm](#helm-sc), then the needed Kubernetes Secret is already created along the way, in this case we recommend you to continue managing StorageClass and Kubernetes Secret by Helm, rather than creating a separate Secret using kubectl.